nbtk/azarashi/README.md

 ```
 Open U-center ->
   View -> Generation 9 Configuration View -> GNSS Configuration ->
-    Check All the GPS and QZSS boxes ->
+    Check All the "GPS" and "QZSS" boxes ->
   　　  Check the RAM and Flash boxes in the "Write to layer" ->
  　　　　   Send Configuration
 ```